karllhughes/personal-blog-5/_posts/2023-11-14-open-source-companies.md

 ## Why do People Write Open Source Software?
 > "People engage in creative endeavours because it satisfies some deep need within themselves to exercise creativity and solve problems often with little regard to the societal benefit." - [James Bottomley, Distinguished Engineer at IBM Research](https://opensource.org/node/1009)

 To be honest, most open source projects aren't started for money.

-Part of the point of the Diaspora story is that even though their business failed, their idea and their codebase lives on.
-Software developers who write open source software rarely care to monetize it as the road to making money in open source is much more difficult than making money as a software engineer.
+James Hickey, founder of the [.NET Coravel project](https://www.pro.coravel.net/), which has over 2 million downloads and 2800 stars on Github, told me he started the project because it "seemed to me a missing piece of the .NET ecosystem."
+While starting the project helped James solve his own problems and learn more about the language itself, Coravel also proved to be useful to many other programmers.

-But maintaining a large open source project [is a lot of work](https://mikemcquaid.com/2019/05/20/research-study-interview-work-of-maintaining-open-source-software/), and many developers wouldn't mind being paid for their time.
-Some even go so far as to spawn successful companies from their open source projects, but this is admittedly rare.
+But maintaining a large open source project [is a lot of work](https://mikemcquaid.com/2019/05/20/research-study-interview-work-of-maintaining-open-source-software/).
+While James has successfully monetized Coravel, many open source developers never make much money from their efforts.
+Let's take a deeper look at why this is so hard and how some companies are overcoming the challenge.

-## The Challenge of Open Source Business Models
-To understand the reason that building a profitable open source business is hard, you first have to understand what open source software is and how licenses work.

-### What is an Open Source Company?
+## What is an Open Source Company?
 **An open source company as any business whose primary product is open source software.**

-Software that is open source distributes the source code publicly.
-Because maintaining software is a lot of work, many of the largest open source projects are primarily supported and owned by for-profit companies.
+Open source software is distributed publicly, typically for free, but because maintaining software is a lot of work, many of the largest open source projects are supported and owned by for-profit companies.

+### Examples of Open Source Companies
 A well-known example is [Automattic](https://automattic.com/), the parent company that maintains and distributes [WordPress.org](https://wordpress.org/).
 While Automattic now runs several closed source software products in addition to the open source WordPress, they started primarily as an open source business.

 ![WordPress is owned by Automattic, an open source company](https://i.imgur.com/7h5UkeF.png)